 Danang is famous for its beautiful beaches while Hoi An is popular for its ancient town.
 For me, I am preferring Hoi An’s historical sites and perfectly chilled out.
 But both places are worth spending a few days of the visit.

-Overview: Hoi An Travel Guide
+Overview: A Visit To Hoi An

 All in all, Hoi An is such an amazing and charming riverside town.
 The old port city still exhibits plenty of history and culture, although numerous people will tell you that tourism is taking over.
 But, there’s a reason for that.
 The ancient town is so uniquely beautiful that you may not even mind!